+National

-National Lottery
+Lottery

-- Set up as a government monopoly in 1934. - Prior to 2004, the National Lottery Games fell under the responsibility of the Public Lotto Department. - Today, the operation of the National Lottery is supervised and regulated by the Malta Gaming Authority. - The operation of the National Lottery games is subject to a concession being granted by the Government of Malta, and this is without prejudice to the requirement of the concessionaire to obtain a licence from the Malta Gaming Authority. - A valid permit is required from the Malta Gaming Authority in order to sell tickets for the National Lottery (also known as points of sale).
+- Today, the operation of the National Lottery is supervised and regulated by the Malta Gaming Authority. - The operation of the National Lottery games is subject to a concession being granted by the Government of Malta, and this is without prejudice to the requirement of the concessionaire to obtain a licence from the Malta Gaming Authority. - A valid permit is required from the Malta Gaming Authority in order to sell tickets for the National Lottery (also known as points of sale).